Roots and Radishes

 • Raspberry lemon - Flavor the overnight oats with ½ tablespoon of freshly squeezed lemon juice + ½ teaspoon lemon zest.
 When serving, add ½ cup raspberries.
 This is very similar to my blueberry lemon zest overnight oats!

-• Pumpkin pie - Add ¼ cup canned pure pumpkin to the overnight oats + ½ teaspoon pumpkin pie spice.
-Top with whipped coconut cream!
+• Pumpkin pie - Try our pumpkin pie overnight oats and top with whipped cream or whipped coconut cream!

 • Berries & cream - To the basic protein overnight oats base, add mixed berries (raspberries, strawberries, blueberries, and/or blackberries), a dollop of whipped coconut cream, and crushed pistachios or nuts for crunch.